-Applications received after the national deadline set by the government of 15 January will be considered after places have been allocated to those applications received on time.
-A waiting list of pupils will be maintained for the main September admissions round.
-Children on the waiting list, and any additional applicants, will be ranked according to the admissions criteria.
-This will be maintained until the end of October of the same year.
+Applications submitted after the national deadline set by the government of 15 January will be considered after places have been allocated to those applications received on time.
+If the year group is oversubscribed, a waiting list of pupils will be maintained for the main September admissions round.
+Children on the waiting list, and any additional applicants, will be ranked according to the admissions criteria and each time a child's name is added, the list will be re-ranked.
+This will be maintained until 31st December of the same year.